TVR E2E Scenarios — Reference

 This document covers two related sources:

-1. TVR §2.9.6 — E2E performance tests confirmed as carried out in Phase 2 (Tables 2 and 3), assigning specific test beds to each scenario.
+1. TVR §2.9.6 — E2E performance tests confirmed as carried out in Phase 2 (Tables 2 and 3), assigning specific testbeds to each scenario.

 2. TVR Appendix 1 — Complete catalogue of E2E service scenarios with detailed definitions, grouped as performable (A.1) and non-performable (A.2) in Phase 2.